-Each course unit will be denoted by four-digit number.
+Each course unit will be denoted by a four-digit number.
 As stated in Figure 2.1, the first digit denotes the level/year of study.
-Second digit indicates the semester.
-Third digit indicates the serial number of the course unit in the specific semester and the fourth digit indicates the number of credits assigned to the course unit.
+The second digit indicates the semester.
+The third digit indicates the serial number of the course unit in the specific semester and the fourth digit indicates the number of credits assigned to the course unit.